-La Liga have strict rules about how many non-EU players are allowed to play for each side, which obviously affects the way a club handles their transfer business if they are looking to coup players who do not hail from Europe.
+La Liga has strict rules about how many non-EU players are allowed to play for each team, which obviously affects the way a club handles their transfer business if they are looking to sign players who do not hail from Europe.

 So what is the rule, why is it enforced and how do players and clubs manage to work around it?
-Goal takes a look.
+GOAL brings you everything you need to know.

 In La Liga, each club is allowed five non-EU players, but are only allowed to name three non-EU players in each matchday squad.